Better-HPC/keystone-api/docs/index.md

 # Keystone REST API

-The Keystone REST API serves as the primary backend service for the Keystone platform.
+The Keystone REST API acts as the primary control plane for the Keystone platform.
-In addition to defining underlying business logic, it is responsible for orchestrating critical services to support user-facing functionality and automated workloads.
+Beyond implementing core business logic, it orchestrates essential services that support both user and admin-facing functionality.
-This includes managing user authentication, asynchronous background tasks, and HPC integration through Slurm.
+This  includes handling user authentication, synchronizing resource allocations across clusters, and issuing automated user notifications.